 Certificate in Applied Science (AK1018) Completion of Year 12 or equivalent.
 Preference will be given to applicants with at least 12 credits at level 2 in one subject from List B, and 12 credits at level 2 in one or more subjects from List A, B or C. Certificate in Foundation Studies (AK3716) Certificate in Sport and Recreation (AK3761) Completion of Year 13.
 In some circumstances, applicants whose academic record indicates that they have a reasonable chance of success in the programme, may be admitted on a case by case basis.
-Interview ^b may be required, two references, statement letter of intent and Addendum ^a b.
-Interview may take the form of a face to face discussion, video or written response to questions.
+Interview ^b may be required, two references, statement letter of intent and Addendum ^a

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Science and Technology (AK1311) Completion of Year 12 NCEA 48 credits at level 2 or higher and 8 credits at level 1 or higher in at least one subject from List A. CIE 60 points on the UCAS Tariff.
 The course of study of every applicant is subject to the approval of the programme leader.
 Preference will be given to applicants with NCEA 12 credits at level 2 or higher in Mathematics, and; 8 credits at level 2 or higher in at least one language rich subject.
 Certificate in Business (AK4740) Completion of Year 13 NCEA At least 50 credits at level 3 and have met the literacy and numeracy requirements for University Entrance or equivalent.
 In some circumstances, applicants whose academic record indicates that they have a reasonable chance of success in the programme, may be admitted on a case by case basis.
 Certificate in Business Studies (AK1007) Certificate in Legal Studies (AK2601) Applicants are required to have met University Entrance requirements.
-In some circumstances, applicants who have not met all the requirements for University Entrance, but whose academic record indicates that they have a reasonable chance of success in Level 5 courses, may be admitted on a case by case basis.

-a.
-This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice. b.
-Interview may take the form of a face to face discussion, video or written response to questions.
+In some circumstances, applicants who have not met all the requirements for University Entrance, but whose academic record indicates that they have a reasonable chance of success in Level 5 courses, may be admitted on a case by case basis. a.
+This is usually in the form of a written com understanding of the career choice. b.
+Interview may take the form of a face to fa umentary which may list reasons for choosing the co ce discussion, video or written response to questions urse ot study, related experience and or